-Amounts in United States dollars ("US\$") are presented for the convenience of the reader and are translated at the noon buying rate of US\$1.00 to RMB6.0537 on December 31, 2013 in the City of New York for cable transfers of RMB as certified for customs purposes by the Federal Reserve Bank of New York.
-No representation is made that the RMB amounts could have been, or could be, converted into US\$ at such rate.
+Amounts in United States dollars ("US\$") are presented for the convenience of the reader and are translated at the noon buying rate of US\$1.00 to RMB6.1200 on September 30, 2013 in the City of New York for cable transfers of RMB as certified for customs purposes by the Federal Reserve Bank of New York.
+No representations made that the RMB amounts could have been, or could be, converted into US\$ at such rate.